Updated July 3rd with new resources

 Canada Emergency Response Benefit (CERB)

-The government has established (CERB), a taxable benefit that will provide $2,000 a month for up to four months for workers who lost their income as a result of the COVID-19 pandemic.
+The government has established (CERB), a taxable benefit that will provide $2,000 a month for 16 – 24 weeks beginning March 2020 for up to four months for workers who lost their income as a result of the COVID-19 pandemic.
 The CERB would also cover Canadians who are sick with COVID-19, quarantined, or taking care of someone who is sick (with COVID-19), as well as working parents who must stay home without pay to care for children who are sick or at home because of school and daycare closures.
 The CERB would apply to wage earners, contract workers, seasonal workers and self-employed individuals who would not otherwise be eligible.
 Additionally, those earning up to $1000 are also eligible and those who have exhausted regular EI benefits and cannot find work because of COVID 19 are able to collect CERB.
-Applications can be made online or by calling 1-800-959-2019 or 1-800-959-2041.
+Applications can be made online or by calling 1-833-966-2099.

 Canada Child Benefits

-Increases to the benefit of $300.00 per child beginning May 2020.
+Increases to the benefit of $300.00 per child per family beginning May 2020.
 Duration of enhanced benefits unknown at this time.
-Those who are currently recipients do not need to reapply; enhanced benefits dependent on filing 2019 income tax returns.
+Those who are currently recipients do not need to reapply; enhanced benefits dependent on filing 2018-2019 income tax returns.
 Many eligible families have received this benefit.
+(Many Eligible families have received this benefit)

 Canada Emergency Student Benefit (CESB)